Cleaning Your Child’s Colon with Homemade Enema Formulas

 - Castile® soap may be added.
 Applicare® makes packets of Castile® soap at 9 ml liquid content each.
 Use 1-3 packets in the 1000 ml base saline solution.

 - The Fleet® saline sodium phosphate solution may be added to strengthen a voiding response.
-Fleet is available in child strength for those under age 10.
+Fleet is available in child strength for those 11 years and under.
 The limitation of no more than one Fleet enema bottle per day still applies.

 Never add more than one of the above added solutions to your base saline solution.
 If you have continuing contractions or accidents, you may have to do a rinse-out enema with the base saline solution to remove any lingering added irritant.